monsoonmaelstrom/book2/book2.md

 “Nothing,” I answer quickly.

 At the same time Amelia says, “Liam told Peter that if Peter and Hazel couldn’t work their shit out, he’d choose Hazel.
-Regardless of what happened or how it went down, even if Hazel was the one forcing him to choose, he’d choose Hazel, so Peter had better figure out how to fix it to stop it from getting to that point.”
+Regardless of what happened or how it went down, even if Hazel was the one forcing him to choose, he’d choose Hazel, so Peter had better figure out how to fix things in order to stop it from getting to that point.”

 “Oh.
 Obviously,” Gavin says.

 “Obviously?”
 Amelia and I ask at the same time.
-I’m not sure what her rationale is, but I’m not sure I’d choose me.
+I’m not sure what her rationale is, but I’m not sure *I* would choose me.
 Especially not if I was the one forcing the choice.

 “Obviously,” Gavin repeats but doesn’t elaborate.

 “Whatever,” I say.
 “It doesn’t matter right now.
 Davy!
 When did you last see Alex?”

-“Yesterday around noon when he left with Peter and Liam.
+“Yesterday, around noon, when he left with Peter and Liam.
 No response since then.”

 “Do you know what they were doing?
 Liam seemed pissed.”